VoIP for e-commerce companies

 Returns & refunds

-Sensitive moments in the customer journey.
-If support is unreachable, trust drops.
+A customer mid-return gets through to someone who can act, which is often the difference between a completed refund and a lost customer.
 Dedicated call flows for returns, refunds, post-purchase support.
 Return requests, refund status, damaged items, wrong items, exchange requests, warranty questions, escalation routing, specialized support teams.

 Marketplace